Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 Approximately 12% to 18% of individuals over age 60 live with mild cognitive impairment.
 If left untreated, MCI can bring on various disorders related to more significant age-related cognitive decline.

 Approximately 10% to 15% of people with MCI develop dementia every year.
 Dementia is an umbrella term that encompasses a variety of neurological conditions.
-These conditions negatively affect the brain—nerve cells stop functioning normally and eventually die, causing cognitive decline.
+These conditions negatively affect the brain.
+In essence, nerve cells stop functioning normally and eventually die, causing cognitive decline.

 There are different types of dementia, such as: